Kong/cloud-migration-journey/docs/explore/phase2.md

 The `make kong.phase2` created:

 * Kong Mesh `Global Control Plane`
-* Kong Mesh `On-PreZone` using the Universal Mode deployment strategy
+* Kong Mesh `On-Prem Zone` using the Universal Mode deployment strategy
 * deployed `Dataplanes` (also referred to as SidecarProxies) to the Monolith and Runtime Instance

 ## Objective